 Mobilization of the Cervical and Thoracic Spine and Ribs

-This class focuses on taking an area of the body – the neck, upper back and ribs - and simplifying it so that the therapist feels comfortable treating it.
+This course focuses on taking an area of the body – the neck, upper back and ribs - and simplifying it so that the clinician feels comfortable treating it.
 Treatment approaches include Muscle Energy Technique (MET) and direct articulations to the thoracic spine and ribs.
-The class is evidence based and every technique is repeated multiple times throughout the class so each participant has the chance to learn them well.
-When you leave this class you will walk away with a comprehensive and strong foundation for treatment of the neck, upper back and ribs.
+This course is evidence-based and every technique is repeated multiple times so that each participant has the chance to learn them well.
+When you leave this class, you will walk away with a comprehensive and strong foundation for treatment of the neck, upper back and ribs.

-As with all of our manual therapy courses, this seminar will follow a progression of principles and reinforce them throughout the 16 hours, is at least 75% hands-on lab, and will give the clinician hands-on skills they use immediately upon their return to the clinical setting.
+As with all of our manual therapy courses, this seminar will follow a progression of principles that will be reinforced throughout the 16 hours.
+This course is at least 75% hands-on lab, and will give the clinician skills they can use immediately upon their return to the clinical setting.

 View Cervical-Thoracic Schedule